Bedrock-OSS/bedrock-wiki/docs/entities/TheBedrockDialogueDesigner.md

 ---
-title: The Dialogue Designer
+title: The DialogueDesigner
 category: Tutorials
 tags:
     - easy
 mentions:
     - ArDanZ11
-description: Learn how to use the Dialogue Designer by JannisX11.
+description: Learn how to use the DialogueDesigner by JannisX11.
 ---